Internal medicine

 • Asymptomatic stage: Several years to over 10 years

-• AIDS onset stage: Opportunistic infections, malignancies due to immunodeficiency
+• AIDS onset stage: Opportunistic infections and malignancies due to immune deficiency

-• Modern antiviral treatment (cART) can suppress the virus for a long time, early diagnosis is important
+• Modern antiviral treatment (cART) can achieve long-term viral suppression, early diagnosis is important

-• Testing: Blood test (antibody and antigen simultaneous), rapid test
+• Testing: Blood test (antibody/antigen combination), rapid test

 Genital Herpes

-• Tingling sensation → blisters → ulcers in the genital and perianal area
+• Tingling sensation → blisters → ulcers around the genitals and anus

-• Primary infection can have severe symptoms, sometimes accompanied by fever and general malaise
+• Primary infection often has severe symptoms, sometimes accompanied by fever and general malaise

-• Recurrences are common (virus lies dormant in nerve ganglia)
+• Recurrence is common (virus lies dormant in nerve ganglia)

-• Testing: Clinical findings + antibody test and PCR if necessary
+• Testing: Clinical findings + antibody test/PCR as needed

-• Treatment: Antiviral drugs (valacyclovir, acyclovir), suppressive therapy for recurrence prevention also possible
+• Treatment: Antiviral drugs (valacyclovir, acyclovir), prophylactic suppressive therapy for recurrence is also possible

 • Preventable with HPV vaccine (Gardasil 9)

-Vaginal Candidiasis White discharge, severe itching; not an STI but has similar symptoms Antifungals (clotrimazole, fluconazole)
+Vaginal Candidiasis White discharge, severe itching; not an STI but similar symptoms Antifungal drugs (clotrimazole, fluconazole)

-Trichomonas Vaginitis Frothy yellowish-green discharge, fishy odor, itching Metronidazole orally
+Trichomonas Vaginitis Frothy yellowish-green discharge, fishy odor, itching Oral metronidazole

-Bacterial Vaginosis Grayish-white discharge, fishy odor Metronidazole orally, clindamycin vaginal cream
+Bacterial Vaginosis Grayish-white discharge, fishy odor Oral metronidazole, clindamycin vaginal cream

-• Hepatitis B: Transmitted through blood and bodily fluids, preventable by vaccine
+• Hepatitis B: Transmitted through blood/body fluids, preventable by vaccine

 • Hepatitis C: Primarily blood-borne, curable with medication (DAA)

-• Hepatitis A: Oral transmission, also transmitted through sexual contact among men who have sex with men
+• Hepatitis A: Oral transmission, can also be transmitted through sexual contact between men

-• HPV Infection: Causes cervical cancer and anal cancer, preventable by vaccine
+• HPV infection: Cause of cervical and anal cancer, preventable by vaccine

-• Pubic Lice (Crabs) / Scabies: Contact transmission, treated with topical medication
+• Pubic lice & Scabies: Contact transmission, treatable with topical medications

-• Itching, pain, or discomfort in the genitals or perianal area
+• Itching, pain, or discomfort in the genital or anal area

 • Pain or discomfort during urination